koomedenis40/BluePrinter/README.md

 ```kotlin
 Printooth.setPrinter(printerName, printerAddress)
 ```
-Check if Printooth has saved printer:
+Check if Printooth has saved the printer:
 ```kotlin
 Printooth.hasPairedPrinter()
 ```